UCB-w261/w261-environment/create-dataproc-cluster/README.md

 - For debugging, go to Dataproc -> Clusters -> Web Interfaces and look for:
   - MapReduce History Server for Hadoop job logs.
   - Spark History Server for Spark job logs.

+- In Jupyter, when running `mkdir` use `-p` to make sure you create the entire path, if inner folders doesn't exist.
+  - `!hdfs dfs -mkdir -p {HDFS_DIR}`